databricks/terraform-provider-databricks/docs/resources/storage_credential.md

 - `email` (output only) - The email of the GCP service account created, to be granted access to relevant buckets.
 - `read_only` - (Optional) Indicates whether the storage credential is only usable for read operations.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - ID of this storage credential - same as the `name`.

 ## Import

 This resource can be imported by name: